Cyb3r0yst3r/interesting-subdomains/README.md

 # interesting-tlds
-Interesting list of tlds such as mil.cn, and many others
+Interesting list of subdomains, primary domains, and tlds such as mil.cn, and many others

-Discoverable Chinese military subdomains in the *.mil.cn space